dysartcoal/DataPipeline_AirflowSparkEMR/README.md

     * remove the EMR cluster

-10. **Execution of Airflow dags to generate the data warehouse parquet files on S3.**
+10. **Execution of Airflow DAGs to generate the data warehouse parquet files on S3.**

 ## Data Sources